 The responsibility for proposing nominees for the Board falls within the mandate of the CGCN Committee.
 New candidates for nomination to the Board will be identified and selected having regard to the strengths and constitution of the Board and the needs of the Board.
 The CGCN Committee also develops and determines the appropriate size of the Board from time to time and determines its composition, identifies the competencies and skills required by the Board to discharge its oversight responsibilities, organizes the process for recruiting potential candidates and provides orientation to such members.
-When determining candidates for nomination, the CGCN Committee also takes into account our commitment to promoting the representation of highly skilled and qualified females on our Board.
-In addition, the CGCN Committee takes into account the Gender Diversity and Inclusion Policy which was approved by the Board on March 4, 2019.
-All of the directors that are members of the CGCN Committee are independent.
+When determining nomination candidates, the CGCN

+Committee also considers our commitment to promoting the representation of highly skilled and qualified diverse individuals on our Board.
+In addition, the CGCN Committee considers the Diversity and Inclusion Policy which was approved by the Board on February 22, 2021 and includes Gibson's diversity targets for 2025 and 2030.
+See "Diversity and Inclusion Policy" below.
+All directors that are members of the CGCN Committee are independent.